CatherineGracey/editmystory/readme.md

 **4** **A ``readme.md`` file** with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.

+Please refer to the next section.

 **5** **Wireframes of your app**, hosted somewhere & linked in your readme **6** A link in your ``readme.md`` to the publically-accessible **user stories you created**

 User stories, wireframes and other project notes are availabe on Trello at https://trello.com/b/LuBupmgJ/edit-my-story.

+### Future Development

+A common problem with self published works (and their related fields) is that readers have a difficult time separating out what they would like to read from what they would not like to read.
+The app needs to include the following mechanisms for users:

+1. Users need to be able to favourite an author and then use this connection to find works by that author easily and quickly.
+2. Users need to be able to upvote the stories that they have enjoyed, so that other users know a story might be worth reading.
+3. Conversely, users need to be able to downvote stories that they feel are not worth the editorial assistance.
+4. Users should be able to find stories based on genre.
+However, genre is a very fluid concept in the self publishing world, so tags might be a better search mechanism.
+5. Authors need to be able to access the previous versions of their stories and the associated suggestions.
+6. The versioning system used in the app is very primitive and inflexible.
+A system that allows authors a more sophisticated level of control over the editing process would probably be beneficial.